-I think street art has to be my favorite type of art.
+I think street art has to be my favourite type of art.
 It can take a ridiculous number of forms – abstract, political, fun, raw, superficial – and is often relatable and accessible to a wide variety of people.
-That’s why when I travel I am most often drawn to this form of visual expression and why I was so excited when I heard about the wicked street art scene in Argentina.
+That’s why when I travel I am most often drawn to this form of visual expression and why I was so excited when I heard about the development of a wicked street art scene in Argentina.
 So as soon as I had my travel dates I booked in a street art tour with Graffitimundo Buenos Aires

-Based on previous stellar reviews from other travellers and friends we opted to take a tour with Graffitimundo, a non-profit organization, which embraces street art and aims to showcase this cities unique urban arts culture to those who are interested.
+Based on previous stellar reviews from other travellers and friends we opted to take a tour with Graffitimundo Buenos Aires, a non-profit organization, which embraces street art and aims to showcase this cities unique urban arts culture to those who are interested.
 They are doing some incredible work which you can read about on their website but to summarize they stand for supporting and collaborating with local artists to expand the urban arts scene while sharing the artists personal motivations and stories.
 Sounds amazing right!
-And let me tell you, they did not disappoint!
+And let me tell you, Graffitimundo Buenos Aires did not disappoint!

 We then continued on to explore industrial Barracas which is covered in amazing old and new art projects, large scale murals and great stories!
 Latin America is actually very conducive to street art compared to other regions of the world such as Europe and America, and here you can really see it flourish.
 Buenos Aires public spaces are truly considered public and while the legal status of the art is somewhat ambiguous it is tolerated and even embraced at many levels.